FayasNoushad/Pixeldrain-Bot/README.md

 # Pixeldrain Bot
-A telegram media to pixeldrain uploder bot
+A telegram media to pixeldrain uplod bot

 ---